-Table II lists the proposed inner convolutional codes with code rate-1/3, -2/3, and -3/4, and the corresponding design criteria used.
+Table I lists the proposed inner convolutional codes with code rate-1/3, -2/3, and -3/4, and the corresponding design criteria used.
 The mapping is Gray-labeled 8PSK or 16QAM.
-The ML-optimal inner TCM has the largest d_i .
-As for the iterative-decoding optimal inner TCM, we perform an exhaustive search for inner TCMs whose trellis-collapsed equivalent codes have state reduction but do not produce non-transmitted bits.
+The ML-optimal inner TCM has the largest $d_i$ .
+As for the iterative-decoding optimal inner TCM, we perform an exhaustive search for inner TCMs whose trellis-collapsed equivalent codes have state reduction and without non-transmitted bits.
 The qualified candidate codes are then simulated to determine which one has the lowest threshold.
 These codes are used to construct the SCTCMs in Section IV.

-3) Interleaver design: The interleaver proposed is the extended spread interleaver [26] with a further constraint depending on the outer code and the periodic erasure pattern.
-Intuitively, if the intermediate bits, i.e. the output bits of C_o , that contain the information of a single input information bit are all interleaved to erased symbols, it becomes very difficult for the decoder to decode this input bit since only a small
+3) Interleaver design: The interleaver proposed is the extended spread interleaver [25] with a further constraint depending on the outer code and the periodic erasure pattern.
+Intuitively, if the intermediate bits, i.e. the output bits of $C_o$ , that contain the information of a single input information bit are all interleaved to erased symbols, it becomes very difficult for the decoder to decode this input bit since only a small amount of information is preserved through the parity bits.
+So, the interleaver design aims to prevent the all-erased cases from happening for any of the input bits.